Hague School: Precursors

 After the great periods of Dutch art in the Golden Age of the 17th century, there were economic and political problems which diminished activity in art.
 The fine arts in the Netherlands enjoyed a revival around 1830, a time now referred to as the Romantic period in Dutch painting.
 The style was an imitation of the great 17th-century artists.
 The most widely accepted paintings of this period were landscapes and paintings which reflected national history.
 Andreas Schelfhout was a painter of landscapes, especially winter scenes, but also woodlands and the dunes between The Hague and Scheveningen.
-His best known pupils included Wijnand Nuyen, Johan Barthold Jongkind, and Jan Hendrik Weissenbruch.
-Schelfhout's friend and occasional collaborator Hendrik van de Sande Bakhuyzen principally composed pastoral landscapes like those of Golden Age master Paulus Potter, but trained several prominent Hague School artists, notably his son Julius van de Sande Bakhuyzen, Willem Roelofs, Francois Pieter ter Meulen, Hubertus van Hove, and Weissenbruch.
-Wijnand Nuyen was one of the best of the romantic artists of the time and he had a great influence on Weissenbruch and Johannes Bosboom.
+His best-known pupils included Wijnand Nuijen, Johan Barthold Jongkind, and Jan Hendrik Weissenbruch.
+Schelfhout's friend and occasional collaborator Hendrik van de Sande Bakhuyzen principally composed pastoral landscapes like those of Golden Age master Paulus Potter, but trained several prominent Hague School artists, notably his son Julius van de Sande Bakhuyzen, Willem Roelofs, François Pieter ter Meulen, Hubertus van Hove, and Weissenbruch.
+Wijnand Nuijen was one of the best of the romantic artists of the time and he had a great influence on Weissenbruch and Johannes Bosboom.

 Art training at that time was usually in the form of drawing schools, with no painting classes.
 Many young artists who later became members of the Hague School were frustrated by this and scattered to various places to receive the training they desired.
 Gerard Bilders left the Hague Academy of Drawing and completed training with the Swiss animal painter, Charles Humbert.
 Paul Gabriël went to Kleve, just over the German border, to study with the landscape painter Barend Cornelis Koekkoek.
 Jozef Israëls, unsatisfied with the academies at Groningen and Amsterdam, left for Paris to attend classes at the studio of François-Édouard Picot.
 Jacob Maris left the Hague Academy for the corresponding institution in Antwerp and from there he went to study with Ernest Hébert in Paris.
 His brother Matthijs Maris studied with Nicaise de Keyser in Antwerp.
 Hendrik Willem Mesdag left Groningen to perfect his skills in Brussels under Willem Roelofs.
 He also received additional instructions from Lawrence Alma-Tadema, who would later move to England.